nisharansari11/PumpkinRaisingWalkthrough/README.md

 Step 15:-  Now we have to open the spy.pcap file using wireshark as Wireshark is a popular open source graphical user interface (GUI) tool for analyzing packets.
-However, it also provides a powerful command-line utility called TShark for people who prefer to work on the
+However, it also provides a powerful command-line utility called TShark for people who prefer to work on the Linux command line.
+For that we use wireshark spy.pcap command.